kagiko/vaultwarden-wiki/Fail2Ban-Setup.md

 	action = iptables-allports[name=bitwarden_rs, chain=FORWARD]
 ```
 **NOTE**:
-Do not use this if you use a reverse proxy before docker container.
+Do not use this if you use a reverse proxy before Docker container.
 If proxy, like apache2 or nginx is used, use the ports of the proxy and do not use chain=FORWARD, only when using Docker **without** proxy!

 **NOTE on the NOTE above**:
-Thats at least not true for running on Docker (CentOS 7) with caddy as reverse proxy. chain=FORWARD is absolutely fine and working with caddy as reverse proxy.
+That's at least not true for running on Docker (CentOS 7) with caddy as reverse proxy. chain=FORWARD is absolutely fine and working with caddy as reverse proxy.

 Reload fail2ban for changes to take effect:

 `sudo systemctl reload fail2ban`

 Feel free to change the options as you see fit.

 ## Setup for admin page
 If you've enabled the admin console by setting the `ADMIN_TOKEN` environment variable, you can prevent an attacker brute-forcing the admin token using Fail2Ban.
 The process is the same as for the web vault.